 2.33 In order to be able to detect customer activity that may be suspicious, it is necessary to monitor all transactions or activity (Regulation 8).
 The monitoring of customer activity should be carried out using the risk-based approach.
 Higher risk customers should be subjected to a frequency and depth of scrutiny greater than may be appropriate for lower risk customers.
 Casino operators should be aware that the level of risk attributed to customers may not correspond to their commercial value to the business.

 2.34 Casino operators are best placed to identify and mitigate risks involved in their business activity.
 A crucial element of this is to have systems and controls to identify and link player activity, and for senior management to oversee risk management and determine whether their policies, procedures and controls are effective in design and application.
 Reliance on third parties to conduct risk assessment and management functions does not relieve the operator of its responsibility to assess and manage its own risks.
 Third party services should not be used in isolation or relied upon solely, and casino operators should be satisfied that the information supplied by the third party is sufficiently detailed, reliable and accurate.

 2.35 There is a risk that customers will place and layer criminal proceeds through gambling transactions.
-We recommend that one way of mitigating this risk is to link the payout of winnings with the means by which a customer pays for gambling transactions.
+We recommend that one way of mitigating this risk is to link the pay out of winnings with the means by which a customer pays for gambling transactions.
 We acknowledge that this will not eliminate the risk, but returning winnings in the same form, for example in cash or back to the same bank account, limits the opportunity for a money launderer to layer the proceeds of criminal activity.
-Where it is not feasible to return funds to the source or in the same form, casino operators should have controls in place to manage the risk of money laundering occurring in these circumstances.
+Where it is not feasible to return funds to the source or in the same form, casino operators should have controls in place to manage the risk of money laundering or terrorist financing occurring in these circumstances.